yAOwzers/tp/docs/DeveloperGuide.md

 Expected: Notebook 'CS2113T' is added to the notebookShelf with a success message printed.

 2.8.1.2.
 Adding a Section.
 i.
 Prerequistes: User must select a notebook.
-Enter `select /s[NOTEBOOK]` to enter a specified notebook.
+Enter `select /n[NOTEBOOK]` to enter a specified notebook.
 ii.
-Test case: `add /nChapter 1`
+Test case: `add /sChapter 1`
 Expected: Section 'Chapter 1' is added to the specified notebook with a success message printed.

 2.8.1.3.
 Adding a Page.
 i.
 Prerequistes: User must select a Section.
 Enter `select /s[SECTION]` to enter a specified section.
 ii.
-Test case: `add /p Page 1 ; a test page`
+Test case: `add /pPage 1 ; a test page`
 Expected: Page 'Page 1' along with content 'a test page' is added to the specified section with a success message printed.

 #### 2.9 Selecting a Notebook/Section/Page